Osage Nation Historic Preservation Office Staff

 L. Kilan Jacobs is an enrolled member of the Osage Nation from the Grayhorse District and an active participant in the In’ Lon Schka dances and the Osage Native American Church.
 Kilan is a descendant of the Neka-Thompa, Red Eagle, Cox, Kirk, and Boone families.
 He received his Bachelor of Arts in Native American and Indigenous Studies from Haskell Indian Nations University.
 While at Haskell, Jacobs also received a certificate of Records Management Training from the National Archives and Records Administration (NARA).
 Kilan leans heavily upon the elders and traditions to guide him in his daily work with the construction and management of the ever-growing archaeology reports and research library for the Historic Preservation Office.
 He began working with the Osage Nation Historic Preservation Office in April 2015.

-Courtney Neff – Administrative/Section 106 Assistant
+Courtney Neff – Section 106 Coordinator

 @email